tkhamez/neucore/README.md

 ### Local dev Requirements

-- PHP 7.1+ with Composer, see Vagrantfile for necessary additional extensions
+* PHP 7.1+ with Composer, see Vagrantfile for necessary additional extensions
-- Node.js 8 + npm 5
+* Node.js 8 + npm 5
-- MariaDB or MySQL Server
+* MariaDB or MySQL Server
-- Apache or another HTTP Server, set the document root to the `web` directory.
+* Apache or another HTTP Server
+    * set the document root to the `web` directory.
+    * For Nginx config see https://www.slimframework.com/docs/v3/start/web-servers.html#nginx-configuration
-- Java (for swagger-codegen)
+* Java (for swagger-codegen)

 ### App setup